mmuratarat/mmuratarat.github.io/_posts/2020-05-13-rgb_to_grayscale_formulas.md

 # Weighted average

-This is the grayscale conversion algorithm that OpenCV `cvtColor()` use (see the [documentation](https://docs.opencv.org/2.4/modules/imgproc/doc/miscellaneous_transformations.html#void%20cvtColor%28InputArray%20src,%20OutputArray%20dst,%20int%20code,%20int%20dstCn%29))
+This is the grayscale conversion algorithm that OpenCV's `cvtColor()` use (see the [documentation](https://docs.opencv.org/2.4/modules/imgproc/doc/miscellaneous_transformations.html#void%20cvtColor%28InputArray%20src,%20OutputArray%20dst,%20int%20code,%20int%20dstCn%29))

 The formula used is: